ComaToastUK/noughts_and_crosses/README.md

 ### The task

 To build the business logic for the game and make it easy to implement a working game by combining the code with any user interface, whether it's web or command-line.

+### Progress

+I decided to revisit this today, it has 29 passing tests at present and needs only a little more work to plug in the command line ui and logic to run the game.
+The business logic is almost complete and I'm in the process of refactoring the game class some more as it's become a little heavier than I would like.
+The final class in progress is the Play class which will run the methods in a loop until a winner is declared.

+### Technology
+- Ruby 2.4.0
+- Tested with RSpec